pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/deploying.md

 ### Polling

-When `can-i-deploy` returns "unknown" results it is recommended to enable polling for the command, so that your CI/CD pipeline will not be blocked.
+When `can-i-deploy` returns results with an "unknown" comparison status it is recommended to enable polling for the command, so that your CI/CD pipeline will not be blocked.
 This causes the can-i-deploy check to wait a short time and then retry, allowing any long running Bi-Directional contract comparisons to be completed.
 The wait time and number of retries are customizable and can be set to appropriate durations based on the user's needs.
-The arguments to specify are --retry-while-unknown TIMES and --retry-interval SECONDS
+The arguments to specify are `--retry-while-unknown TIMES` and `--retry-interval SECONDS`

 eg.